If all you want is a comfy foam bed

 Overall, we’d say this is a good bed for couples.
 The edge support is pretty good on this bed.
 This means when you and your partner share a full size bed and you’re constantly fighting over who gets to hog the middle, the other isn’t falling off the side onto the floor because the edge of the mattress can’t support them.

-The other reason that we say Love & Sleep is suitable for couples is that it’s fairly good at isolating motion.
+The other reason that we say Quail is suitable for couples is that it’s fairly good at isolating motion.
 As you can see below, in our very scientific test, motion does transfer through the mattress, but not enough that we worry about light sleepers using this mattress.

 Our Final Thoughts On Nest Quail

 This is a solid mattress for the money, and the name is pretty fantastic, too.
 We’d specifically recommend this bed for back, stomach, and combination sleepers that want a neutral-feeling bed.
 If you’re working with a limited budget, Quail is one of the better options out there.
 It might win outright on price, but it has a lot going for it.

 Tuft & Needle — This is the bed that Quail reminds us of most, however, there are some notable differences.
 For instance, Tuft & Needle is more affordable (typically) by about $50, give or take.
 Quail comes in multiple firmness options, has the lifetime warranty, and clocks in at just over 10″ thick.
 We can’t tell you what to do, but we can tell you that this will be a difficult decision to make.